Alexhuszagh/rust-lexical/lexical-core/README.md

 - powerpc64le (PPC64LE) Linux.
 - s390x (IBM Z) Linux.

-minimal-lexical should also work on a wide variety of other architectures and ISAs.
-If you have any issue compiling minimal-lexical on any architecture, please file a bug report.
+lexical-core should also work on a wide variety of other architectures and ISAs.
+If you have any issue compiling lexical-core on any architecture, please file a bug report.

 # Versioning and Version Support